alexanderosmith/alexanderosmith-1.0/_posts/2018-01-22-BaymAndCommunity.md

 # References

-[^1] Baym, Nancy K. “The Emergence of On-Line Community.”
+[^1]: Baym, Nancy K. “The Emergence of On-Line Community.”
 In Cybersociety 2.0: Revisiting Computer-Mediated Community and Technology, 35–68.
 SAGE Publications, 1998.
-[^6] Crane, Diana.
+[^6]: Crane, Diana.
 Invisible Colleges; Diffusion of Knowledge in Scientific Communities.
 Chicago: University of Chicago Press, 1972.
-[^2] Firth, J. R. “A Synopsis of Linguistic Theory, 1930-1955.”
-Studies in Linguistic Analysis, 1957. http://ci.nii.ac.jp/naid/10020680394/.
+[^2]: Firth, J. R. “A Synopsis of Linguistic Theory, 1930-1955.”
+Studies in Linguistic Analysis, 1957.
-[^4] Lazer, David, Alex (Sandy) Pentland, Lada Adamic, Sinan Aral, Albert Laszlo Barabasi, Devon Brewer, Nicholas Christakis, et al. “Life in the Network: The Coming Age of Computational Social Science.”
+[^4]: Lazer, David, Alex (Sandy) Pentland, Lada Adamic, Sinan Aral, Albert Laszlo Barabasi, Devon Brewer, Nicholas Christakis, et al. “Life in the Network: The Coming Age of Computational Social Science.”
 Science (New York, N.Y.)
-323, no. 5915 (February 6, 2009): 721–23. https://doi.org/10.1126/science.1167742.
+323, no. 5915 (February 6, 2009): 721–23.
-[^3]Tiebout, Charles M. “A Pure Theory of Local Expenditures.”
-Journal of Political Economy 64, no. 5 (October 1, 1956): 416–24. https://doi.org/10.1086/257839.
+[^3]: Tiebout, Charles M. “A Pure Theory of Local Expenditures.”
+Journal of Political Economy 64, no. 5 (October 1, 1956): 416–24.
-[^2]Tiebout, Charles M. “A Pure Theory of Local Expenditures.”
-Journal of Political Economy 64, no. 5 (October 1, 1956): 416–24. https://doi.org/10.1086/257839.
+[^3]: Tiebout, Charles M. “A Pure Theory of Local Expenditures.”
+Journal of Political Economy 64, no. 5 (October 1, 1956): 416–24.
-[^5] Pentland, Alex.
+[^5]: Pentland, Alex.
 Social Physics: How Good Ideas Spread-the Lessons from a New Science.
 Penguin, 2014.
 Phillips, Whitney.
 This Is Why We Can’t Have Nice Things: Mapping the Relationship between Online Trolling and Mainstream Culture.
 Reprint edition.
 The MIT Press, 2016.
-[^3] Tiebout, Charles M. “A Pure Theory of Local Expenditures.”
-Journal of Political Economy 64, no. 5 (October 1, 1956): 416–24. https://doi.org/10.1086/257839.